anton-jeran/FAST-RIR/README.md

 ## Citations
-If you use our **NN-DAS** for your research, please consider citing
+If you use our **FAST-RIR** for your research, please consider citing

 ```
 [**Coming Soon**]